Monster Hunter: World - Review

 • While being more approachable than previous MH games, it’s still an obtuse mess that doesn’t explain things all that well

-• Progression is stretched out too much and makes many rewards feel like a waste; takes far too long to get the point where the game really opens up
+• Progression is stretched out too much and makes many rewards feel like a waste; takes far too long to get to the point where the game really opens up

 • There’s a plot?

-• Hit boxes on the monster attacks are a bit ridiculous some times
+• Hit boxes on the monster attacks are a bit ridiculous sometimes

 • Lots of mechanics feel like they’re designed to annoy or get in the way of the player, while others seem to conflict with one another